Updated on 23rd of June 2026

 TLDR

-- Virtual receptionist options include live answering services, IVR systems, and AI receptionists
+- Three main options exist: live answering services, IVR systems, and AI receptionists

-- Live answering services cost $300 to $800 per month plus per-call fees; AI receptionists offer flat-rate pricing
+- Live answering services cost $300 to $800+ per month plus per-call fees; quality varies between agents

-- The right system connects directly to your scheduling software without manual follow-up
+- The right solution connects directly to your scheduling software and CRM without manual follow-up

-A virtual receptionist handles incoming calls for your business without a physical person sitting in your office.
-Depending on the type, it can:
+A virtual receptionist handles incoming calls on your behalf without someone sitting in your office.

-- Route calls to the right team member
+- Triaging urgency and routing emergency calls to the right person immediately

 Live answering services

-Real people, usually from a remote call center, answer calls on your behalf.
-They take messages, share basic information, and sometimes schedule appointments if they have access to your calendar.
+Real agents, usually working from a remote call center, answer calls on your behalf.
+They take messages, provide basic information, and sometimes schedule appointments if given access to your calendar.

 Does your trade affect which option works best?